xcode75/XMPlusDocs/install/xrayr.md

 > `CertConfig`: you need to set these if you set CertMode is not none

+>  `DisableLocalREALITYConfig`: true # use reality settings from xmplus panel

 Do not make any chnages to these options below in the config

 > AutoSpeedLimitConfig

 > GlobalDeviceLimitConfig

-> SpeedLimit: 0 # Mbps, Local settings will replace remote settings, 0 means disable
+> `SpeedLimit`: 0 # Mbps, Local settings will replace remote settings, 0 means disable

-> DeviceLimit: 0 # Local settings will replace remote settings, 0 means disable
+> `DeviceLimit`: 0 # Local settings will replace remote settings, 0 means disable

-> RuleListPath: # /etc/XrayR/rulelist Path to local rulelist file
+> RuleListPath``: # /etc/XrayR/rulelist Path to local rulelist file

 ### Importan Notice